ramikoff/ramikoff/README.md

 ### 📈 Future goals:
 - Expanding my knowledge in **Next.js** and full-stack development.
-- Contributing to open-source projects and collaborating with the community.
 - Building complex, real-world applications with a focus on scalability.

 ---